Judge says Donald Trump won't give own closing argument at civil fraud trial after disputing rules

 ''You are not allowing President Trump, who has been wrongfully demeaned and belittled by an out of control, politically motivated attorney general, to speak about the things that must be spoken about,'' the attorney wrote.

 ''I won't debate this yet again.
-Take it or leave it," the judge shot back, with an all-caps addition saying he wouldn't push back an already extended deadline for a response.
+Take it or leave it," the judge shot back, with an all-caps addition saying he wouldn't push back an already extended and imminent deadline to resolve the matter.
+The deadline passed without a response from Trump's lawyers.

-After not hearing from Trump's lawyers by the noon Wednesday deadline, Engoron wrote that he assumed Trump was not agreeing to the ground rules and therefore would not be speaking.

 Earlier in the exchange, the judge also denied Kise's request to postpone closing arguments until Jan.
 29 because of the death Tuesday of Trump's mother-in-law, Amalija Knavs.
 The judge expressed condolences but said he was sticking to the scheduled date, citing the security and logistics required for Trump's planned visit to court.